WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l2_l3_overview.md

 #### Input for authoring L3: L2 DAK components

 For WHO published L2 DAKs, each DAK will be represented as a GitHub repository along with a published PDF DAK word document.
 The GitHub repository shall contain the structured spreadsheets, bpmn files and more, that were authored during the publication process of the DAK.
+Authoring presumes the L2 content is available and consistent.
+It is possible that the L2 content gets changed, notably due to input from L3 authoring.
+It is important to track the versions of L2 content, especially when adapting L2 or L3 to a local implementation, in order to track changes and assess impact of those changes.

 <table border="1">
     <thead>